When properly implemented, landing page optimization can increase clicks, earn higher advertising ROI, and generate more HVAC leads for your business.

 Bounce Rate Analytics

-Your bounce rate refers to how many people leave your landing page without taking favorable action, like clicking through to your main website.
-Of course, you want your bounce rate to be as low as possible.
-So a bounce rate calculator is valuable because it shows whether your landing pages are effective.
-It can provide valuable insight into what pages need adjustment.
+You want your bounce rate to be as low as possible.
+So, a bounce rate calculator is valuable because it shows whether your landing pages are effective.

 Overlay Reports

-An overlay report provides you with similar data as a heat map.
+An overlay report provides you with similar data to a heat map.
 It will tell you exactly how many clicks different sections on various landing pages earn and provide in-depth data on individual landing page elements.

 Before You Go Live

 This section will discuss things you can do to set yourself up for success before your landing page goes live.
 Don’t worry if your landing page is already live, though.
-The following section is all about current landing page optimization.

 Stick to the Point

-Many people go wrong with landing pages when they stray away from the original point.
-As you design your landing page and develop a copy for it, remember to keep the goals of the landing page in mind.
 If you are an HVAC contractor, your plan will likely sell your visitors on a specific service—focus on presenting that service positively and how it can make the visitor’s life easier or better.

 Limit Clutter